AdobeDocs/experience-manager-65.en/help/release-notes/new-features-latest-service-pack.md

 ---
 title: What is new in [!DNL Experience Manager] 6.5 Service Pack 10
-description: What's new in [!DNL Experience Manager] 6.5 Service Pack 10
+description: What is new in [!DNL Experience Manager] 6.5 Service Pack 10
 contentOwner: AK
 mini-toc-levels: 1
 exl-id: 32470e6e-8a66-4670-82da-2259f6e001c3
 ---
-# What's new in [!DNL Adobe Experience Manager] 6.5 Service Pack 9 {#aem-whats-new-service-pack}
+# What is new in [!DNL Adobe Experience Manager] 6.5 Service Pack 9 {#aem-whats-new-service-pack}

 ![Whats-new](assets/whatsnew.jpeg)